dbeley/rymscraper/README.md

 - get_chart.py : extract albums information appearing in a chart by name, year or url in a csv file.
 - get_discography.py : extract the discography of one or several artists by name or url in a csv file.
 - get_album_infos.py : extract informations about one or several albums by name or url in a csv file.
+- get_album_timeline.py : extract the timeline of an album into a json file.

 ### Usage